openstack-archive/novajoin/README.rst

 .. note::
    Notifications have to be also enabled and configured on nova computes!
+   See also information about enabling versioned and neutron notifications in the `Notification listener Configuration`_ section below.

 Novajoin enables keystone authentication by default, as seen in **/etc/novajoin/join-api-paste.ini**.
 So credentials need to be set for